yandex-cloud/docs/en/legal/aup.md

 ## 4. Prohibition of Mining

 4.1.
-CloudIL may suspend Customer's right to access Services immediately without prior notice to Customer, if Customer uses Services for Mining.
+Nebius may suspend Customer's right to access Services immediately without prior notice to Customer, if Customer uses Services for Mining.

 4.2.
-CloudIL may undertake any technical and organizational measures for limiting the possibility of using Services for Mining.
+Nebius may undertake any technical and organizational measures for limiting the possibility of using Services for Mining.

 ## 5. Prohibition of network attacks

 5.1.
-CloudIL may suspend Customer's right to access Services immediately without prior notice to Customer, if Customer uses CloudIL Platform for network attacks.
+Nebius may suspend Customer's right to access Services immediately without prior notice to Customer, if Customer uses Nebius Platform for network attacks.

 ## 6. Prohibition to Scan Internet Hosts

 6.1.
-CloudIL may suspend Customer's right to access Services immediately without prior notice to Customer, if Customer scans Internet hosts without CloudIL permission.
+Nebius may suspend Customer's right to access Services immediately without prior notice to Customer, if Customer scans Internet hosts without Nebius permission.

 ## 7. Prohibition to Platform operation interference and unauthorized access to third party data

 7.1.
-CloudIL may suspend Customer's right to access to Services immediately without prior notice to Customer, if Customer takes actions aimed at disrupting or interference in operation of CloudIL Platform and unauthorized access to third party data.
+Nebius may suspend Customer's right to access to Services immediately without prior notice to Customer, if Customer takes actions aimed at disrupting or interference in operation of Nebius Platform and unauthorized access to third party data.

 ## 8. Prohibition to use Services in breach of any law

 8.1.
-CloudIL may suspend Customer's right to access Services immediately without prior notice to Customer, if Customer uses Services:
+Nebius may suspend Customer's right to access Services immediately without prior notice to Customer, if Customer uses Services:

 8.1.1. to create web-services or software programs entailing for violation of applicable laws and/or third-party rights;